-pattern problem similar to satellites that are predominantly flown overhead.
-For strongest picture and best distance (DX), the transmit and receive antennas should have their major power lobes pointed at each other and use the same polarization.
+Rockets and balloons using ATV present a challenging optimum antenna radiation pattern problem similar to satellites that are predominantly flown overhead.
+For strongest picture and best distance (DX), the transmit and receive antennas should have their major radiation lobes pointed at each other and use the same polarization.

 An omnidirectional vertical dipole antenna in the vehicle is fine for best DX on the horizon where the receiving station views the vehicle from a low angle.
-For example if a rocket is expected to go 1 mile vertically, receiving stations at 4 miles or more away will be within the maximum radiation lobe of the antenna and get the best video.
-Receiving stations at the launch site or closer than 4 miles away would be within pattern nulls.
+For example if a rocket is expected to go 1 mile vertically, receiving stations at 4 miles or more away will be within the maximum radiation lobe of the antenna and receive the best video.
+Receiving stations at the launch site or closer than